Local Pūrākau: Interactive Story-telling

 *Māui and Tunaroa (The invention of the Hīnaki – eel-trap)

-*Ngā Manu – The Birds
+*Te Pakekura o Ngā Manu - The Battle of the Birds

 Each retelling is complimented by a hands-on, interactive craft activity eg:- making a paper waka and dolphin, or learning tying reef knots.